ted92/Bitcoin-Analytics-System/README.md

 ```
 python main.py -d 10
 ```
-Note: this jump will remain of 10 even if in the later analysis the variable is changed
+Note: jump J keeps its value during the further tests if D is already created.
+However, in this version of the system is necessary to inster that parameter anyway.

-once D is created data can be plotted
+If D is generated, data can be plotted.

 ```
 python main.py -p
 ```